ideditor/schema-builder/README.md

 Upon merging into the `main` branch, this is sent to Transifex for translating to other localizations.
 Changing the name of an existing preset will require it to be re-translated to all localizations.

-A preset can optionally re-use translated strings from another preset, by specifying the other preset's ID in the `name`.
+A preset can optionally reuse translated strings from another preset, by specifying the other preset's ID in the `name`.
 For example, `"name": "{presetId}"` or `"name": "{folder/presetId}"` would reuse the `name`, `terms` and `aliases` from that other preset.
 This is for example useful for regional presets which should get the same labels as the preset they are based on.
 The `presetId` is the same as the filename but ignoring the underscore convention for unsearchable presets.
 So for a preset at `folder/_name` the reference would be `{folder/name}`.

 This property is required.
 There is no default.